EpfeiferNutri/Phage-plasmids/MM-GRC/DESCRIPTION_MM-GRC.md

 # Introduction

-Multi-model gene repertoire clustering, or short **MM-GRC,** is a modular computational pipeline designed to detect and type phage–plasmids (P-Ps) across large phage and plasmid datasets.
-It can detect P-Ps from well-defined types, diverse communities and novel elements (singletons).
+Multi-model gene repertoire clustering, or short **MM-GRC,** was designed to detect and type P-Ps in phage and plasmid datasets.
+It detects P-Ps of well-defined and other types (including singletons).

-This document describes how to run **MM-GRC** on plasmid and phage sequences and how to interpret the output.
+**MM-GRC** needs to be run on plasmid and phage sequences separetly.

-**MM-GRC workflow overview:**
+**MM-GRC workflow**

-1. Screening of target proteins using specific HMM profiles.
+1. Annotation of target proteins of phages and plasmids using specific HMMs.
+Phage sequencew with plasmids profiles and vice versa for plasmid sequences.

-2. Initial P-P detection:
+2.

-    A)  Detect P-Ps in plasmid sequences using a pre-trained random forest (RF) classifiers.
+    A) To detect P-Ps in plasmid databases use random forest classifiers.
+Consider only elements with genome sizes between 10 kb and 300 kb.
-    B)  Curate phage sequences manually for the presence of plasmid-like replication and partition proteins.
+    B) Phage sequences with plasmid-like replication and partition proteins are considered to be putative P-Ps.

-3. Calculate weighted gene repertoire relatedness (wGRR) values among P-Ps.

-4. Assign new P-Ps to well-defined groups, diverse communities or singletons based on similarity to a reference set of known P-Ps .
+3. Calculate weighted gene repertoire relatedness (wGRR) between putative P-Ps and include reference dataset (e.g. typed P-Ps).
+Assign new P-Ps to well-defined groups, diverse communities or singletons using the similarity to the reference set P-Ps.

-Note: consider elements with genome sizes between 10 kb and 300 kb.

-**Folder structure:**

 ```{bash eval=FALSE, include=FALSE}
 MM-GRC/